The FIDO Alliance

 Mike Ling is currently the Managing Director of the USA site at Egis Technology Inc. and is responsible for expanding Egis’ fingerprint IC and solutions into the North American market.
 Mr. Ling started out as an engineer, serving both Intel Oregon and IBM Taiwan during his time and then transitioned to multimedia solutions and now biometric industry.
 During Mr. Ling’s time in the multimedia solutions industry, he has worked at InterVideo (WinDVD maker), STM, and various Intel enabling regional Host-Based multimedia and DVD solutions including Cyberlink.
 Mr. Ling holds a Master Degree of Computer Science from Cal Poly, San Luis Obispo and a Bachelor Degree of Computer Science from the National Chiao Tung University in Taiwan.

-Director of Product Innovation, Product Department, NTT DOCOMO, INC.
+Senior Director of Product Innovation, Product Department, NTT DOCOMO, INC.

-Mr. Moriyama is Director of Product Innovation, Product Department at NTT DOCOMO, INC. and responsible for the innovation of its devices and platform software.
+Mr. Moriyama is Senior Director of Product Innovation, Product Department at NTT DOCOMO, INC. and responsible for the innovation of its devices and platform software.
 He is also responsible for the partnerships that support NTT DOCOMO’s innovation goals, including those related to FIDO standards.
 Mr. Moriyama has previously held positions with Sony Ericsson Mobile Communications, Inc. and Sony Corporation, received his Bachelor’s and Master’s degrees from Keio University, and was a visiting research scholar at Georgia Institute of Technology while he was at Sony Corporation.

-Senior Director of Corporate Development, Synaptics
+Vice President, Corporate Development, Synaptics

 Senior Director of Risk Products and Business Intelligence, VISA Inc.